prasquin/AirPi/README.md

 * Rounded Xively output to 2dp.
 * Can kill the process a bit more nicely using Ctrl+C.
 * Output modules requiring internet access will not be loaded if there is no connection available.
+* Abort and inform user if no output modules are enabled.
 * Code tidying:
   * Moved the check whether calibration is required into a super function called from each output subclass now.
   * Made multiple changes to all .py files in line with Pylint recommendations as per PEP 8 style guide.